 Harrods, Liberty and Fortnum&Mason are each unique - unlike each other and unlike any other stores in the UK.

-These three London department stores are too famous for shophounds to miss and, with the pound in freefall since Brexit, you can probably buy a lot more than you imagined.
+These three London department stores are too famous for shophounds to miss and, with the pound weakening against the dollar amid all the Brexit uncertainty, you can probably buy a lot more than you imagined.

 What can you say about Harrods that has not been said a zillion times before?
 It is Britain's most famous department store, and is as much a tourist attraction as a store.
 It is still worth a look in, if only to tell your friends you've been there.